Elbow Pain – Tendonitis

 Treatments For Ankle Pain & Sprains

 Patients should show full strength and ROM before returning to sports.
-Functional bracing or taping during return to athletics may help prevent recurrence.
+Functional bracing or taping during their return to athletics may help prevent recurrence.

 FAQ About Ankle Sprains